 While watching TV, Linda uses small hand weights to do arm lifts during commercial breaks.

 Every little bit helps

-the plate format (also called the plate method) to help her make healthy eating choices.
-She fills half of her plate with at least two kinds of non-starchy vegetables or adds a salad to go with lunch.
-One-quarter of her plate is a meat or alternative.
-The final quarter of her place is for grain products and starches.
-She chooses whole grains as often as possible.
-She also enjoys a small piece of fruit and some low-fat milk, yogurt, or fortified soy beverage.
+Linda uses the Eat Well Plate to help her make healthy eating choices.
+She fills half of her plate with at least two kinds of non-starchy vegetables and fruits or adds a salad to go with lunch.
+One-quarter of her plate is a protein food.
+The final quarter of her plate is for whole grain foods.
+She chooses whole grain foods as often as possible.
+She also enjoys water with every meal.

 This story is based on information gathered from many people living with prediabetes.